Variables

 • Must begin with a letter or an underscore, it cannot start with a number.
 Starting a variable with an underscore has some special properties that are beyond the scope of this workshop

-• It cannot be a reserved keyword like for or if
+• It cannot be a reserved keyword such as for or if

 Guidelines